mautic/documentation/en/dashboard/README.md

 Previewed - It will display the dashboard widgets for preview.
 It will load in them actual Mautic data.
 Nothing is saved or changed by the Apply button.
 Applied - It applies the dashobard as your dashboard.
 Warning: Your current widgets will be deleted by this action!
 Export the current dashboard if you want to get back to it later.
 Deleted - It will delete the predefined dashboard.

+## Widget cache

+The WidgetDetailEvent automatically caches the widget detail data for a period of time defined in the configuration.
+Default cache expiration period is 10 minutes.

+## Dashboard Permissions

+If a Mautic user doesn't have the see others or see own permissions for a bundle, she/he won't be able to create widgets for said bundle.
+However, the widget can still be visible at hers/his dashboard.
+For example if a user creates the widgets and then the admin removes the permission or via import.
+In that case the widget is there, but with a message that the user doesn't have permission to see the data.

+If a Mautic user has permission to see only his/hers own data from a bundle, he/she will see only his/hers own data in the Dashboard widgets.
+For example only leads which he/she owns, page hits of the pages he/she created and so on.